samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 When you use the AOT compilation process, everything gets compiled ahead of time and the compiler code itself doesn’t have to be put into your bundle.

-There are a bunch of other reasons that you want do this, like better security, but the bottom line is that AOT is smaller and faster than JIT, so it’s better for production.
+There are a bunch of other reasons that you want to do this, like better security, but the bottom line is that AOT is smaller and faster than JIT, so it’s better for production.
 To read more about how to set up Webpack for AOT, you can [check out this article I wrote](https://medium.com/@UpgradingAJS/the-ultimate-guide-to-setting-up-aot-for-ngupgrade-without-jumping-out-a-window-998df2fdd196).
 I also have step-by-step videos on [this setup in my course](https://www.upgradingangularjs.com/?ref=auth0).

-Now that we’ve got a handle on the different parts of the upgrade process, let’s dive in to a practical example of Phase 2’s **migration process**.
+Now that we’ve got a handle on the different parts of the upgrade process, let’s dive into a practical example of Phase 2’s **migration process**.

 ## The Sample Application

 Go ahead and [clone this updated fork of my course sample project](https://github.com/upgradingangularjs/ordersystem-evergreen) (don’t forget to run `npm install` or `yarn install` in both the `server` and the `public` folders).
-You can checkout the `auth0` branch and the starting commit by running these commands:
+You can check out the `auth0` branch and the starting commit by running these commands:

 ```bash
 git checkout auth0